-A dolsot is a traditional, stone bowl used for the Korean rice dish, bibimbap or jjigae stews.
-Slowly warm the bowl inside the oven, and then place on a hob to heat sesame oil in the base of the dish.
-Add pre-cooked rice to the hot bowl, and hear it crackle!
-Then add seasoned meats and vegetables and then serve with an egg on the top.
+A dolsot. or dol sot, is a traditional Korean stone bowl used for the Korean rice dish, bibimbap or jjigae stews.
+Slowly warm the dolsot stone bowl inside the oven, and then place on a hob to heat sesame oil in the base of the dish.
+Add pre-cooked rice to the hot dolsot bowl, and hear it crackle!
+Then add seasoned meats and vegetables and serve the bibimbap with an egg on the top.

 - Dolsots can be prone to developing hairline cracks, so always heat up slowly, and wait until it has completely cooled before washing – then only use salt to clean, not soap.
 Never put a hot bowl into cold water, or cold water into a hot bowl.

 |Standard UK Delivery ?||£3.50 or free when you spend £35|

 |Express Delivery ?||£6.95 or free when you spend £75|